 Important note: This product might ship with a protective liner covering the sensor IC. for proper sensing performance.

-At least four connections are necessary to use the VL53L0X board: VIN, GND, SCL, and SDA.
-The VIN pin should be connected to a 2.8 V to 5.5 V source, and GND should be connected to 0 volts.
-An on-board linear voltage regulator converts VIN to a 2.8 V supply, which can be accessed via the VDD pin, for the VL53L0X IC.
-Supply voltages between 2.6 V and 3.5 V can also be connected to VDD (with VIN left disconnected) to bypass the regulator and power the board directly.
+At least four connections are necessary to use the VL53L7CX board: VIN, GND, SCL, and SDA.
+The VIN pin should be connected to a 3.3 V to 5.5 V source, and GND should be connected to 0 volts.
+An on-board linear voltage regulator converts VIN to a 3.3 V supply, which can be accessed via the VDD pin, for the VL53L7CX IC.
+Supply voltages between 2.5 V and 3.6 V can also be connected to VDD (with VIN left disconnected) to bypass the regulator and power the board directly.

 The I²C pins, SCL and SDA, are connected to built-in level-shifters that make them safe to use at voltages above VDD; they should be connected to an I²C bus operating at the same logic level as VIN (or VDD, if powering the board through VDD).

-The XSHUT pin is an input and the GPIO1 pin is an open-drain output; both pins are pulled up to VDD by the board.
-They are connected to level-shifters on the board and are 5V-tolerant, but they are usable as-is with many 3.3 V and 5 V microcontrollers: the microcontroller can read the GPIO1 output as long as its logic high threshold is below VDD, and the microcontroller can alternate its own output between low and high-impedance states to drive the XSHUT pin.
+The LPn and I2C_RST pins are inputs and the INT pin is an open-drain output.
+LPn and INT are pulled up to VDD by the board, while I2C_RST is pulled down to GND.
+These three pins are connected to level-shifters on the board and are 5V-tolerant, but LPn and INT are usable as-is with 5 V microcontrollers: the microcontroller can read the INT output as long as its logic high threshold is below VDD, and the microcontroller can alternate its own output between low and high-impedance states to drive the LPn pin.
 Alternatively, our 4-channel bidirectional logic level shifter can be used externally with those pins.

 |GND||The ground (0 V) connection for your power supply.
 Your I²C control source must also share a common ground with this board.|